-All Applicants are required to submit an ESCC Price Schedule for either a standalone storage Project or a hybrid facility.
+All Applicants are required to submit an ESCC Price Schedule for either a standalone storage Project or a hybrid facility, as provided in Attachment C1.
+(ESCC Price Schedule - Standalone Storage) or Attachment C2.
+(ESCC Price Schedule - Hybrid).
 Hybrid facilities include any type of Hybrid Resources as defined by PJM or energy storage Projects developed using PJM's Surplus Interconnection Service.